How to Sell a Gun in New Hampshire?

 How to Conduct a Private Sale in New Hampshire?

 Private sales do not require a background check or for the parties to use a federal firearms licensed dealer to complete the transaction.
-However, selling to an ineligible buyer, selling a defaced firearm or a restricted firearm (machine gun, short barrel rifle) can come with legal ramifications for the parties involved.
+However, selling to an ineligible buyer, selling a defaced firearm or a restricted firearm (machine gun, short barrel rifle explosive weapon, etc.) can come with legal ramifications for the parties involved.
+Breaking any of the state or federal gun laws during a transaction can result in a criminal charge for those involved.
+To be sure all regulations are followed during a gun transaction, it is recommended to utilize a Federal Firearms Licensed dealer for the transaction, consult an attorney or local and state law enforcement agencies before entering a transaction.

 Below is the legal text: